BEVTraj: Map-Free End-to-End Trajectory Prediction in Bird's-Eye View with Deformable Attention and Sparse Goal Proposals: Method

 \subsubsection{Sparse Goal Candidate Proposal}

-As illustrated in Fig.\ref{fig:figure5}, DenseTNT \cite{densetnt} produces dense goal candidates along lanes, while Motion TRansformer (MTR) \cite{mtr} predefines intention points via k-means clustering on training data.
-We argue that both approaches require many goal candidates because they do not account for the dynamic state of the target agent or structural constraints when generating goals.
-To address this, we propose the \textit{Sparse Goal Candidate Proposal (SGCP)} module, which predicts a sparse set of $\mathbf{K}$ goal candidates—significantly fewer than in prior methods—conditioned on the target agent’s dynamic state $ \mathbf{s} \in \mathbb{R}^{t \times K_{attr}} $ and the BEV feature map $\mathbf{B}$.
+As illustrated in Fig.~\ref{fig:figure5}, many existing trajectory prediction methods rely on generating a dense set of goal candidates, followed by trajectory exploration conditioned on these candidates.
+DenseTNT~\cite{densetnt} samples goals densely along lanes, while Motion Transformer (MTR)~\cite{mtr} predefines intention points via k-means clustering on training data.
+Although such dense or anchor-based designs can alleviate mode collapse through brute-force diversity, they are inherently inflexible: most goal candidates are predefined and fail to adapt to scene-specific structures or the dynamic state of the target agent, and may even fall outside physically plausible or navigable regions.
+To overcome this limitation, we propose the \textit{Sparse Goal Candidate Proposal (SGCP)} module, which directly predicts a small set of sample-adaptive, realistic, and reliable goal candidates.
+By explicitly conditioning goal generation on both the target agent’s dynamic state $\mathbf{s}$ and the BEV feature map $\mathbf{B}$, SGCP maintains strong prediction performance with only a limited number of sparse goals.